Australia is recognising the need for strong soft skills

-Training for soft skills is the #1 priority for talent development in 2018, according to LinkedIn Learning.
+LinkedIn reports that training for soft skills is the #1 priority for talent development in 2019.

 Technical skills and knowledge are essential for a business to do its job well, but organisations are finally realising that soft skills drive performance.
 Soft Skills are the new drivers of business performance and growth.

 Soft Skills are defined as driving collaboration, emotional intelligence and communication – the things that facilitate interactions between people.